-Prerequisite(s): ENG 1111, ECE 1101, ECE 1102, and CPE 0500 or MTH 0500 with a grade of C or higher An appropriate college placement test, ACT, or SAT score will satisfy the respective CPE requirement.
+Prerequisite(s): ENG 1111, ECE 1101, ECE 1102, and MTH 0500 with a grade of C or higher

-ECE 1115 Observation and Assessment in Early
+ECE 1115 Observation and Assessment in Early Childhood (3)

-Childhood (3)

 Observing, recording, assessing, and interpreting behaviors of young children.
 Emphasis on a variety of assessment tools and appropriate methodologies for collecting data for decision making.
 Ten hours of observation and field experience required.